northle/docs/src/docs/basics/modules.md

 ```
 :::

-## Module registration
+## Registering modules

-Every module should be registered in the `src/main.ts` file like so:
+Every module should be registered in the `src/main.ts` file in `modules` section like so:

 ::: code src/main.ts
 ```ts